dyne/reflow-docs/docs/api_tour.md

 }
 ```

-#### Display logged user details
+#### Display logged-in user details
 The current user.
-Contains more information than just the user type
+Contains more information than just the `user` type

 ```graphql
 me {